Paul Roma: Later career (1995–1998)

-Return to wrestling (2006–present)
+Return to Wrestling (2006–2021)

 In 2006, Roma resurfaced on the wrestling scene as he was named the commissioner of the now-defunct independent promotion, Connecticut Championship Wrestling.
 He also had a "Pretty Wonderful" reunion with Paul Orndorff in Connecticut Championship Wrestling.
 Roma has also been competing in the IAW (Independent Association of Wrestling) wrestling promotion.
-Roma won the IAW Heavyweight Championship, after beating Brian Costello (aka The Crippler), on July 8, 2006 at IAW Clash at the Cove VIII, in South Bend, IN.
-He eventually lost the title to The Crippler on March 24, 2007 at IAW Clash at the CAVE II (held in the gym of Mishawaka High School in Mishawaka, Indiana) after receiving a piledriver onto a chair, behind the back of special referee Brandon Trtan, who was attacked and knocked out of the ring by Roma.
+Roma won the IAW Heavyweight Championship, after beating Brian Costello (aka The Crippler), on July 8, 2006, at IAW Clash at the Cove VIII, in South Bend, IN.
+He eventually lost the title to The Crippler on March 24, 2007, at IAW Clash at the CAVE II (held in the gym of Mishawaka High School in Mishawaka, Indiana) after receiving a piledriver onto a chair, behind the back of special referee Brandon Trtan, who was attacked and knocked out of the ring by Roma.

+In 2015, Roma returned to the ring working for the Connecticut promotion Paradise Alley Pro Wrestling.
+On November 21, he defeated Lukas Sharp to become the inaugural PAPW Heavyweight Champion.
+He vacated the title in 2016.
+On April 21, 2018, Roma defeated Ty Shyne in his last PAPW appearance.

-In 2019, Roma returned to the ring to wrestle Vladimir Moskayev at an event held by the Empire Wrestling Federation (EWF) on July 12.
-Roma pinned Moskayev at the card, which was held in San Bernardino, CA. Two years later, on December 11, 2021 Roma lost to Vladimir Moskayev at EWF event.
+In 2019, he defeated Vladimir Moskayev at an event held by the Empire Wrestling Federation (EWF) on July 12 in San Bernardino, California.
+Two years later, on December 11, 2021, Roma lost to Vladimir Moskayev at EWF event.

 Boxing career

 After leaving the World Wrestling Federation in 1991, Roma turned to pro boxing, competing under Paul Roma since it was the name that he thought had the most recognition factor.
 He had a sum total of three professional boxing matches.
-In his debut match on March 6, 1992 Roma lost via TKO in the fourth round to a fighter named Jerry Arentzen, when his trainer threw in the towel.
+In his debut match on March 6, 1992, Roma lost via TKO in the fourth round to a fighter named Jerry Arentzen, when his trainer threw in the towel.
 The victory was one of Arentzen's two wins in 22 matches.
-On April 1, 1992 he defeated Norman Fortini and then on May 5, 1992 he fought and defeated Norman Shrink, this was both Fortini's and Shrink's only professional boxing match ever.
-After the third fight Roma stopped boxing and returned to professional wrestling on the independent circuit at first, and then eventually WCW.
+On April 1, 1992, he defeated Norman Fortini and then on May 5, 1992, he fought and defeated Norman Shrink, this was both Fortini's and Shrink's only professional boxing match ever.
+After the third fight Roma stopped boxing and returned to professional wrestling working for WCW.